fabiand/instanceTypes/README.md

 ### Characteristics

 Specific characteristics of this series are:
-- A vCPU-to-Memory ratio of 1:2
+- *Dedicated CPUs* - Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
-- Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
+- *Dedicated IO Threads* - IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
-- Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
+- *Isolated emulator threads* - Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
-- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
+- *Multi-Queue for block* - Multiqueueing is used for disks in order to increase storage performance
-- Multiqueueing is used for disks in order to increase storage performance
+- *Multi-Queue for vNICs* - Multiqueueing is used for vNICs in order to increase network performance
-- Multiqueueing is used for vNICs in order to increase network performance
+- *vCPU-To-Memory Ratio 2* - A vCPU-to-Memory ratio of 1:2
-- Physical NUMA topology is reflected in the guest in order to optimize guest sided cache utilization
+- *vNUMA* - Physical NUMA topology is reflected in the guest in order to optimize guest sided cache utilization

 ### Instance Types